ElusivePerov/Res-Publica-Puir/README.md

 https://discord.gg/3RPYk5eQR7 - Vetting Link

-#### How do I install this mod?

-Check the Troubleshooting section of the Wiki.

 ## Puir History

 As previously stated this project is a derivative from the work of multiple forks with their respective authors, I don't have the time to list the specific additions of each iteration but at the very list I can link them here for those curious.
 To my (limited) knowledge the list goes as follows: